Knowledge quiz

 In a bee’s life cycle, each caste spends a different amount of time as unsealed and sealed brood.
 How long?
 Open queen 8, worker 9, Drone10, sealed 8,12,14.

 How often should you do routine inspections?
 The queen cell is closed sometime between the eighth and ninth day.
 These timings are guides only; in reality, there is some variability.
-The queen will swarm on the 9th.
+The queen could swarm on the 9th.
 So inspections could be done on the 8th.
 7th is safer and fits many people’s lifestyles.

 If you moved the queen to a new position in a Nuc, what aged bees must she have with her?
 Mostly sealed or open brood?
 How can you prevent all the fliers from returning to their previous hive site?